 What to watch out for

 There's still a long stretch of time between now and February and while some of the Galaxy S8 features will be set in stone, others might not be.
 We're expecting a couple of major phone announcements in the next six months and the direction taken by Apple and Google may well give us some more clues about what Samsung is planning for 2017.

-The iPhone 7 is almost definitely arriving in September (together with the Plus and perhaps even the Pro), which gives Samsung just enough time to react to whatever Apple pulls out of the hat.
+The iPhone 7 popped out in September, which gives Samsung just enough time to react to whatever Apple pulls out of the hat.
 If one of these iPhones has a dual-camera then that might make Samsung executives more inclined to give the green light to their own competing tech.

-Then there's the matter of a couple of new Nexus phones, which we expect from Google and HTC, and which should see the light of day before Christmas.
-By the time the new year rolls around we're probably going to be hearing a lot more speculation about what Samsung has got in store for us - and of course we'll keep you right up to date on T3.com.
+Then there's the matter of Google's Pixel phones, which is a new, major competitor to Samsung.
+By the time the new year rolls around we're probably going to be hearing a lot more speculation about what Samsung has got in store for us - and of course, we'll keep you right up to date on T3.com.

 - Read through our picks for the best smartphones of 2016